Listen to this post

 To summarize, numbered companies are not typically used by businesses that have ongoing business operations, but a named company is generally preferable when dealing with the public.

 If you still have trouble deciding which type of corporation is best suited for your business, one of our incorporation lawyers will be able to guide you in the right direction.
-Please call us directly at (778) 565-4700 or simply fill out our contact form to schedule a free consultation.

 The preceding content is for informational purposes only and does not constitute legal or professional advice.
 To obtain such advice, please contact our offices directly.